Miqqou/SecPro-webchat/README.md

 # Documentation
 [Documentation](Documentation.pdf)
 covers the program by providing detailed description, more insight into its structure, and solutions for secure programming.
 It also explains the security testing procedures used.
-Furthermore, the documentation includes a comprehensive list acknowledgments on what must, should and could be improved.
+Furthermore, the documentation includes a comprehensive list acknowledgments on what must, should and could be implemented.

 # Requirements